MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-extensions-1-15.md

 The design for standard-format frame-metadata builds on the UVC custom metadata design from Windows 10.
 In Windows 10, custom metadata is supported for UVC by using a custom INF for the camera driver (note: the camera driver can be based on the Windows USBVIDEO.SYS, but a custom INF is required for the given hardware for metadata to come through).
 If MetadataBufferSizeInKB&lt;PinIndex&gt; registry entry is present and non-zero, then custom metadata is supported for that pin and the value indicates the buffer size used for the metadata.
 The &lt;PinIndex&gt; field indicates a 0 based index of the video pin index.

-In Redstone2, a camera driver can signal support for Microsoft standard-format metadata by including the following AddReg entry:
+In Windows 10, version 1703, a camera driver can signal support for Microsoft standard-format metadata by including the following AddReg entry:

 **StandardFormatMetadata&lt;PinIndex&gt;**: REG_DWORD: 0x0 (NotSupported) to 0x1 (Supported)